 1 in 6 Canadians has a disability of some kind.
 That means that for every 6 people who want to engage with your business, one may turn away, unable to enter your building or interact with you.

-You could be missing out on 16.7% of available business.
+You could be missing out on 16.7% of potential business.
 This is a significant number, and a significant indicator of revenue loss, especially as the baby boomer generation age.

-Even something as small as a narrow doorway, an inaccessible bathroom, or a tall curbside can have an effect on who buys from you.
+Even something as small as a narrow doorway, an inaccessible bathroom, or a tall curbside can affect who buys from you.